rhasanbd/Machine-Learning-Models-Motivation-for-Scientific-Understanding/README.md

 The goal of this notebook series is to convince ourselves about **the need for acquiring a scientific understanding of the ML models**, which will lead towards the knowledge of the science of optimal training of the models.

-In the two notebooks we will explore 10 Machine Learning (ML) classifier models:
+In the two notebooks we will explore 10 ML classifier models:
 1. K-Nearest Neighbors (KNN)
 2. Logistic Regression
 3. Polynomial Logistic Regression